ThorQin/thor-validation/README.md

 **NOTE:**

-**Usually we won't specify any custom message, because the builtin error message will provide more detailed info to us.**
+**Usually you don't need to specify any custom message, because the builtin error message will provide more detailed info.**

 ---